Diabetes management: Digital Tools

 Audio-based interventions, primarily telephone consultations, have shown promise as supplements to usual diabetes care.
 A 2025 systematic review found moderate certainty evidence for modest improvements in glycemic control (A1c reduction of 0.20%), with greater effectiveness when interventions included at least monthly contact and remote monitoring tools.

 Electronic Health Records

 Sharing their electronic health records with people who have T2D helps them to reduce their blood sugar levels.
 It is a way of helping people understand their own health condition and involving them actively in its management.

 m-health Monitoring Applications

 The widespread use of smartphones has turned mobile applications (apps) into a popular means of the usage of all forms of software.
 The number of health-related apps accessible in the App Store and Google Play is approximately 100,000, and among these apps, the ones related to diabetes are the highest in number.
-Conducting regular self-management tasks such as medication and insulin intake, blood sugar checkup, diet observance, and physical exercise are really demanding.
-This is why the use of diabetes-related apps for the purposes of recording diet and medication intake or blood glucose level is promising to improve the health condition for diabetic people.
+Conducting regular self-management tasks such as medication and insulin intake, blood sugar checkup, diet observance, and physical exercise are demanding.
+This is why the use of diabetes-related apps for the purposes of recording diet and medication intake or blood glucose level may improve the health condition for diabetic people.